appcircleio/appcircle-docusaurus/docs/environment-variables/managing-variables.md

 ### Creating environment variables on the fly

 If you want to create environment variables on the fly, you should write those environment variables to a special file called `AC_ENV_FILE_PATH`.
-For example, if we want to create a build number based on a timestamp and use it in the next steps we can use the followıng custom script.
+For example, if we want to create a build number based on a timestamp and use it in the next steps we can use the following custom script.

 ```bash
  echo "BUILD_NUMBER=$(date +%s)" >> $AC_ENV_FILE_PATH